whamtet/simpleui/README.md

 - **^{:params middleware}** Middleware is applied to the **JSON Nested** params.  `(middleware json-params req)`
 - **^{:params-stack middleware}** Middleware is applied to the **JSON Nested** params at the current point in the component stack.

-Middleware is not applied when a component is invoked with all its arguments.
+For components with multiple arguments, middleware will not be applied when the multi-arg version is invoked.

 ### Additional Parameters

 In most cases htmx will supply all required parameters.
 If you need to include extra ones, set the `hx-vals` attribute.
 To serialize the map as json in initial page renders, you should call `ctmx.render/walk-attrs` on your returned html body ([example](https://github.com/whamtet/ctmx-demo/blob/57f9b3c55c8088dc5136b10f5ce1d66e9f6bd152/src/clj/htmx/render.clj#L32)).

 ```clojure
 [:button.delete